1600 - Willam Gilbert concluded that the Earth itself is a giant

 1944- The first experimental V2 rocket is launched from Peenemunde in Germany

-1945 - Arthur C. Clarke writes his seminal piece 'Extra-Terrestrial Relays' which Is published in Wireless World the following October.
+1945 - Arthur C. Clarke writes his seminal piece 'Extra-Terrestrial Relays' which is published in Wireless World the following October.
 This discusses the idea of establishing a system of geostationary satellites that can provide global communications.

 1946 - ENIAC is revealed to the US public for the first time.
 A panel of lights is added, to give news reporters some idea of how fast the machine is working.
 Thus a Hollywood stereotype is created and the giant brain becomes a feature of 1950s science fiction.